arashnm80/arashnm80.github.io/handbook/other.md

 > Live a life I can be proud of.

+> think simple and word hard

+> Good is just what people call people who help them.

 ## I-dentity
 > My time is limited, I'm not gonna waste it living someone else’s life.